 After months of preparation the band set forth armed with an arsenal of riff-laden songs, determined to carve their way into the local music scene.
 Playing some of central Alberta’s sleaziest venues along with many notable establishments, Heaviside garnered a reputation as a firing-on-all-cylinders live act.
 With each performance topping its predecessor, the band has risen to prominence as one of Alberta’s premier talents.

 Throughout their eight-year ride Heaviside has seen several noteworthy achievements.
 In June 2010 Heaviside competed in Alberta’s Last Band Standing and placed sixth out of 72 of the province’s finest bands.
 Their 2011 single “Queen For A Day” debuted at #83 on the Canadian Active Rock Chart, and was featured on Alan Cross’ nationally syndicated radio show Explore Music.
 Additionally, Heaviside was nominated for the Edmonton Music Awards twice in the past two years.

 Most recently, band introduced their new album Wasted Generation with a characteristically raucous performance that filled Edmonton’s Pawn Shop to the brim.
 The album’s lead single “Lady” ascended to #60 on the Canadian Active Rock Chart and the accompanying music video also received a great deal of attention.
 It also earned the band another feature by Alan Cross, this time on his web-based A Journal of Musical Things.
 In March 2013, they released their second single “War Machine” which has received radio play in B.C., Alberta and Saskatchewan.
-In June 2013, Heaviside will build on its success when they take the stage at Boonstock Music Festival, and headlined Alberta’s Own Independent Music Festival.
+In summer 2013, Heaviside built upon their success when they took the stage at Boonstock Music Festival, and headlined Alberta’s Own Independent Music Festival.
 Heaviside anticipates a busy 2014 as they write and record new material for their upcoming album.

 Make no mistake, rock and roll is very much alive.